 Hi, I’m Joe Walker.
-I grew up near Seattle and started playing guitar at 14, obsessing over alternative rock and blues in my high school years.
+I grew up near Seattle and started playing guitar in the late ’90s at age 14, obsessing over alternative rock and blues in my high school years.
 I taught my first lessons around that time and couldn’t believe how much fun it was.
 I knew then that teaching music would be a part of my life for years to come.

 In the mid-2000s, I earned a BS in Computer Science at Harvey Mudd College in California and co-founded the indie rock band Blue Judy.
 We performed all around Los Angeles and had our music played on TV shows like 90210 and One Tree Hill.
 I dropped everything in 2007 to spend a year practicing guitar 12-16 hours a day.
 (Seriously.
 It was intense.
 All documented at From the Woodshed.)
 When the year was up, I moved to San Diego, joined the award-winning Led Zeppelin tribute band Dazed and Confused, and earned a Master of Music in Jazz Studies at SDSU.

 In 2011, I moved back to Seattle and started Deft Digits.
 Now I split my time between stay-at-home-dad duties with two wild boys, maintaining a full roster of fantastic students, practicing like a madman, and occasionally performing.

 - Teaching music is my primary passion.
 I’m not just a guitarist who teaches on the side; this is my main gig.
 Professionally, I consider myself a teacher first, a musician second, and a guitarist third.

 - I want to teach you your favorite music.
 I encourage all my students to maintain a list of songs they want to learn and/or other musical goals.
 Every week or two, we look at the list, discuss what’s new and what to tackle next.